Nike Junior Golf Camp, Berry College

 - Daily instruction from experienced college golf coaches with a low student/teacher ratio

 - Supervised course play (9-18 holes daily) focusing on strategy, shot selection, course management, rules and etiquette

 - Accommodations at the prestigious Berry College

-- Nike amenity package including a Nike hat, one dozen Nike golf balls, a camp workbook, Nike bag tag and other great prizes
+- Camper amenity package including a Nike hat, drawstring bag, SRIXON golf balls, camp workbook and graduation certificate

 - Fun, supervised off-course evening activities